-1.1 :- Corporate Information
+1.1: Corporate Information

 Brokenhills Townships and Resorts Pvt.
-Ltd. is a private limited company incorporated and domiciled in India having CIN: U70102MH2011PTC219700.
-It is registered under the Companies Act, 1956 on 12/07/2011, The registered office of the company is situated at D-1/D-2, Rajkamal Commercial Complex, Panchsheel Square, Wardha Road, Nagpur-440012, it is wholly owned subsidiary of KLJ Resources Limited which is a listed company.
-The Company engaged in business of Real a) Statement of Compliance b) Basis of Measurement
+Ltd. is a private limited company incorporated and domicited in India having CIN: U70102MH2011PTC219700.
+It is registered under the Companies Act, 1956 on 12/07/2011, The registered office of the company is situated at D-1/D-2, Rajkamal Commercial Compiex, Panchsheel Square, Wardha Road, Nagpur-440012, it is wholly owned subsidiary of KLJ Resources Limited which is a listed company.
+The Company engaged in business of Real Estates.